 Students in the Oriental Medicine program at National University will receive early clinical exposure with experienced clinicians.
 The large clinic setting affords students the opportunity to work within a diverse clinic setting and have access to a large herbal dispensary.
 Prior to graduation, students will also have the opportunity to take advantage of unique internship opportunities such as in the Post Traumatic Stress Disorder Clinic or John H. Stroger, Jr. Hospital of Cook County.

-The Oriental Medicine program at National University focuses on training students to practice whole health healing.
+The Acupuncture and Oriental Medicine program at National University focuses on training students to practice whole health healing.
 Students become full body diagnosticians to evaluate and recommend treatment based on each individual patient's body and symptoms.

 Collaborative Learning Opportunities